80 percent of small-scale miners need mechanisation support

 Business Editor

-However, this sector continues to operate under inadequate conditions in terms of limited mechanisation and health and safety.
-Given adequate support, small scale miners could producer more and quicken the pace towards realisation of an upper middle-income economy national vision by 2030.

-“Over 80 percent of small-scale miners in the country are yet to be fully mechanised and yet mining contributes over US$3 billion to the economy annually,” said Mr Dosman Mangisi, an official from ZMF, an umbrella body of all small-scale miners in the country.
+Given adequate support, small-scale miners could produce more and quicken the pace towards realisation of the national vision of an upper middle-income economy by 2030.
+“More than 80 percent of small-scale miners are yet to be fully mechanised and yet mining contributes more than US$3 billion to the economy annually,” said Mr Dosman Mangisi, an offi cial from ZMF, an umbrella body of all small-scale miners.

 “Sadly, nearly US$2 billion of this goes to importing mining equipment and spare parts from outside the country as only 10 percent of supplies are sourced locally.